 We sell pond conditioner that is called Natures Pond Conditioner.
 It is a mix of beneficial bacteria and enzymes that break down the organic waste that promotes vegetation growth.
 I encourage all my pond and lake owners to use these products to help keep their water clean.
 Spring time is the prime time to start using these products to slow the vegetation growth down by taking the food away from the plant life just when it is starting to grow.
 Restocking programs with fingerling fish work best in the cooler months like March, April, and May.
 So if you are looking to increase any of your species like perch, crappie, hybrid blue gill or anything else, now is the time.
 Call ahead if you are looking to come to the farm.
 Let us know how we can help.

 Good luck and have a good year!

 Fenders Fish Hatchery has spent the last half century (plus a few years) serving pond owners with the highest quality fish, pond products and advice.
 We can help you with the best fish, aerators and cleaners for your pond or lake assuring great growth, fish health and management.

 All of our live products cannot be shipped or sold online.
-You may purchase these at the hatchery and take them home or have them delivered to anywhere in Ohio – ask about our delivery rates and don’t forget to check out our calendar for when we visit county Soil and Water Conservation districts for fish sales as well, to cut down on your travels.
+You may purchase these at the hatchery and take them home – don’t forget to check out our calendar for when we visit county Soil and Water Conservation districts for fish sales as well, to cut down on your travels.
 You may purchase all of our other products such as windmills, pond conditioners and muck reducers, and more on our website with shipping to anywhere in the continental United States.